floesche/LED-Display_G3_Software/docs/g2-panels.md

 # Download Code & PCB files

 This code is no longer officially supported or maintained, but has been used for years by at least 10 labs.
-The code is distributed “as is”; it works for me and I hope it works for you. **Michael Reiser and the Dickinson Lab are not liable for any damage caused by using (or misusing) this code.** Remember, programming microcontrollers is not as safe as PC programming, extreme caution must be taken to ensure that all connections are correct, and that the circuit boards are functioning – if anything smells like it is burning or gets hot – turn off immediately and recheck everything.
+The code is distributed "as is"; it works for me and I hope it works for you. **Michael Reiser and the Dickinson Lab are not liable for any damage caused by using (or misusing) this code.** Remember, programming microcontrollers is not as safe as PC programming, extreme caution must be taken to ensure that all connections are correct, and that the circuit boards are functioning – if anything smells like it is burning or gets hot – turn off immediately and recheck everything.

 - [Panel Files Release 2](https://github.com/reiserlab/Panel-G3-Software/blob/master/assets/Panels_R2.zip)

 There are many changes that are included in the second release:

 - New control modes, numeric position control.
 This uses the function generator to numerically specify the current position.
-Implemented as a (signed) offset to the position specified by `Panel_com(‘set_position’, [X,Y])`.
+Implemented as a (signed) offset to the position specified by `Panel_com('set_position', [X,Y])`.
 - System can now support much larger patterns – previously a frame was limited to one block of the CF memory – 512 bytes.
 Now multi-block frames are supported.
 Tested with 48 panel gscale patterns (1152 bytes per frame).
 - CF reading is slightly faster, no longer reads entire block, but stops once the number of bytes in the frame have been read.
 - Row compression: for patterns that consist of identical data for all rows of the pattern.
 RC is enabled by setting pattern.row_compression = 1; in  the pattern-making script.
 An RC pattern will just consist of one row instead of 8, resulting is a speedup factor of at least 5.
 This feature required modification to the code on the main and CF controllers, the panel code, and a few of the MATLAB pattern making and displaying routines.